How? Why? Where auctions Contacts

 2. Find a neighborhood that’s right for you.

-Check out neighborhoods on our Where? page, then drive around.
-Strike up conversations with people, and ask them what they think of different areas.
+Check out neighborhoods on our Where? page, then drive around and explore different areas.

 3. Search for homes in your price range.